rsau/dnsape/README.md

 ## Development setup

-If you'd like to contribute, you can rebuild application assets when changing them.
+If you'd like to modify DNSApe, you can rebuild application assets when changing them.
+See the [Laravel docs](https://laravel.com/docs/5.7) for more information.

 For developement and testing: